teamsempo/SempoBlockchain/README.md

 (if you have installed the prod vendor app, ensure you clear data and uninstall before installing from dev)

+### USSD Interface

+To run and test the USSD interface locally there are two options.

+- Run `ussd.py` with the necessary environment variables
+- Setup ngrok and use Africa's Talking or another USSD simulator

 ## Testing

 Ensure your test_config.ini and test_secrets.ini files are up to date.
 Test secrets can be generated using the previous python script, and supplying `test` as the filename: